 - Your car is on empty, your meeting is across town, and you don’t have any time to spare.

-Working from home has its challenges, and every day isn’t going to go as planned, but that’s true in a corporate office too.
-The difference is that when you work alone, you’re the one on clean-up duty.
+Working from home has its benefits and its challenges.
+Every day isn’t going to go as planned, but that’s true in a corporate office too.
+The difference is that when you work alone, you’re the one who has to keep everything and everyone on track.

-So the next time anything listed above (or anything similar) happens to you, try not to get discouraged.
-Instead of working from the comfort of your home office, you could be stuck in traffic, cornered by a co-worker describing his latest surgery, or leading a boring corporate life.
+So the next time you face any of these messes, try not to get discouraged.
+Instead of working from the comfort of your home office, you could be stuck in traffic, cornered by a co-worker describing his latest gall bladder surgery, or unable to convince your boss to skip this year’s Christmas party.